jamesAhrens/vgtc.org/src/instructions.md

 ## How to change an existing page

-Here's a video that illustrates the same process described in the text below (the video uses the ieeevis.org webpage, but the process works with vgtc.org's site as well):
+Here's a video that illustrates the same process described in the text below.
+This video was recorded using the ieeevis.org webpage as an example, but the process works with this site as well:

 <video width="480" controls>
 <source